This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 • antiparasitic treatment.

-From our own experience we know that the administration can seem less centralized, but documents need to be in order.
-On our entry from neighboring Paraguay the inspection was relatively straightforward, but the return to the EU required thorough preparation.
+From our own experience, the bureaucracy can feel less centralized, but your documents must be in order.
+When we entered from neighboring Paraguay, the inspection was fairly straightforward, but getting back into the EU required thorough preparation.

 Brazil